Ankur2606/Neon-Canvanies/README.md

 ### Key Features:

+*   **Intuitive Drawing Toolkit**: A fully-featured canvas with essential tools to capture your ideas, including a paintbrush, eraser, color picker, and controls for brush size and opacity.
+You can also import existing images to edit or export your final creations.
 *   **Agentic AI Orchestration**: At the heart of our system is an orchestrator agent powered by **Hermes 4**.
 This agent assists users by refining their prompts, answering questions, and autonomously delegating tasks to the appropriate specialist agent.
 *   **Specialized Art Agents**:
     *   **Sketch-to-Image Agent**: Utilizes the `gokaygokay/Sketch-to-Image-Kontext-Dev-LoRA` model to interpret the user's drawing and generate a foundational image.